corda/corda/docs/source/serialization.rst

   with the following workarounds provided for those who use them.
 In future, this may change, but for now use the following examples as a guide.

-For example, consider the following
+For example, consider the following:

 .. sourcecode:: kotlin